delingren/hp-iq804/README.md

 Disclaimer: as a professional software engineer, I am not well versed in electronics beyond the basics, especially analog.
 So I'm not really sure if what I did was correct or optimal.
 But things did work.
 If anyone reading this finds any mistakes, please leave a comment.

 ## Goal
-Convert this all-in-one computer into an external display and docking station, reusing as many components as possible.
+Convert this all-in-one computer into an external display and docking station for laptops or smart phones, reusing as many components as possible.

 Primary goals:
 * Reuse the display
 * Reuse the speakers

 Secondary goals:
+* Charge the connected device through PD
 * Reuse the microphones
 * Reuse the volume control buttons
 * Reuse the webcam
 * Reuse the power switch button
-* Hook up the system fan (for cooling the inverter)
+* Hook up the system fan
-* Add a USB 2.0 hub and connect it to the 5 open USB ports
+* Add a USB 2.0 hub and connect it to IO panel ports
-* Reuse the SD card reader assembly
+* Reuse the SD card reader
-* Reuse ambient LED light
+* Reuse the ambient LED light
-* Add charging through PD
-* Reuse touchscreen (?
-I don't really like touchscreens on computers)
+* ~~Reuse touchscreen~~ (I don't really like touchscreens on computers)
+* Additional power only PD charging port.
+It can be used for charging an accesory.
+One can also PD trigger and charge a laptop that doesn't support PD charging.

 Components to be removed or ignored:
-* Motherboard + GPU
+* Motherboard + GPU.
-* CPU & GPU fans
+* CPU & GPU fans.
-* BT module
-* CD drive
+* BT module.
+What laptop doesn't have built-in BT these days?
+* CD drive.
+What is a CD?!
+It's probably a DVD drive.
+Not that it doesn't belong to the museum either.
-* Hard drive
+* Hard drive.
-* 1394 connector
+* 1394 connector.
+Come on, it's 21st century
-* WiFi antennas
+* WiFi antennas.
-* IR led
+* IR LED.
+The machine was supposed to come with a remote control, but I don't have it.
+What am I supposed to do with it anyway?
-* Light sensor
+* Light sensor.
-* Hot start key
+* Hot start key (really not sure what it was)

 ## Disassembly
 The first step is to open up the machine and disassemble the parts, reverse engineering some components if needed.
 I found [these instructions](disassembly.pdf) from HP which helped with the disassembling process.